PART TEN: PAYMENTS AND COLLECTION

 Waiver of credit

-208. Credit against Israel taxes to which a person is liable in a tax year shall not be
+208. Credit against Israel taxes to which a person is liable in a tax year shall

 allowed, if he requested that no credit be given against his income in that